Moogfest: Moogfest in Asheville (2010–2012)

-Moogfest in Asheville (2013-2014)
+Moogfest in Asheville (2013–2014)

-After the 2012 Moogfest it was announced that AC Entertainment was not renewed and for 2013 the corresponding event was called the "Mountain Oasis Electronic Music Summit".
-There was no "Moogfest" in 2013.
-In 2013 it was announced that there would be a Moogfest in 2014.
+After the 2012 Moogfest, it was announced that AC Entertainment was not renewed as a partner with the Bob Moog Foundation.
+The Foundation held the rights to the name, and thus there was no official "Moogfest" in 2013.
+However, AC Entertainment organized a "spiritual successor" for 2013 – the Mountain Oasis Electronic Music Summit – which again took place on Halloween weekend and utilized largely the same Asheville venues that Moogfest had in prior years.
+Additionally, it was announced in 2013 that Moogfest would officially return to Asheville in 2014 and that it would be run by the Bob Moog Foundation, without AC Entertainment.

 Moogfest 2014 took place in Asheville over five days, from Wednesday, April 23 to Sunday, April 27.
 It featured performances from Kraftwerk, Pet Shop Boys, M.I.A, Giorgio Moroder, CHIC featuring Nile Rodgers, Flying Lotus, Keith Emerson, Dillon Francis, El-P, YACHT, RJD2, Riff Raff, Avey Tare's Slasher Flicks, Just Blaze, Holly Herndon, Chris Clark, Machinedrum, Le1f, Bottin, Metro Area, Com Truise, Dan Deacon, Saul Williams, Zeds Dead, TOKiMONSTA, The Gaslamp Killer, Green Velvet, Moderat, Shigeto, Factory Floor, Wolf Eyes, Tiga, Teengirl Fantasy, and many more.

-Moogfest in Durham (2016)
+Moogfest in Durham (2016–2019)

 There was no Moogfest in 2015, as the organizers considered it a biennial event.
 For 2016, the festival was moved from Asheville to Durham.
 Festival organizers took the opportunity to publicly denounce the controversial North Carolina Public Facilities Privacy & Security Act, commonly referred to as "House Bill 2".
 In response, the festival partnered with activist groups for a campaign called "Synthesize Love", raising funds to fight HB2 through T-shirt sales.
 They also held an anti-HB2 forum and "Open Mic," and provided gender-neutral bathrooms at most venues.

 The festival's 2016 headliners were ODESZA, Grimes, Miike Snow, Gary Numan (3 night residency), GZA (2 night residency), Laurie Anderson, Explosions in the Sky, Blood Orange, sunn O))), Oneohtrix Point Never, The Orb, and keynote speakers Dr. Martine Rothblatt and Jaron Lanier.
 Other performers and presenters at the festival included Reggie Watts, Silver Apples, Actress, Tim Hecker, Ben Frost, Suzanne Ciani, YACHT, Robert Hood, Hundred Waters, HEALTH, Daniel Lanois, Son Lux, Julia Holter, Ryan Hemsworth, The Body, Floating Points, The Range, Empress Of, DJ Lance Rock with Yo Gabba Gabba!, Disasterpeace, Laurel Halo, Lunice, Kode9, Tyondai Braxton, Janelle Monáe, and more.